pebakery/pebakery-docs/CodingGuide/Migrating.md

 #### Enabling Compatibility Options

-To enable compatibility options repeat the following steps for each project listed below.
+To enable compatibility options repeat the following steps for each project.
+Compatibility settings are stored in a file called `PEBakeryCompat.ini`.
+This file must reside in the same directory as `script.project` (eg `Projects\Win10XPE\PEBakeryCompat.ini`).

 1. Launch PEBakery, open `Settings`, and select the `Compat` tab.
 1. Make sure the correct project is selected in the drop-down.